-An absence is considered excused if it falls in any of the following categories:
+An absence is considered excused if it falls in any of the following categories, and supported by written proof or documentation:

 - 1. Court hearing and/or jury duty - 2.
 Illness with verifiable doctor's certificate; hospitalization - 3.
 Serious illness or death in the immediate family children, brothers, sisters, parents - 4.
 Emergencies, i.e., accidents and transportation problems with verifiable documentation - 5.
 Annual military training